 If you consecutively overstay, your application will not be considered, and you will be banned depending on the number of days you overstayed in South Africa.

 The penalties for overstaying are harsh and there have been heartbreaking stories of families who were not allowed to see one another because they overstayed.
-The consequences are dire, so ensure that you have all your paperwork ready before you travel to South Africa so that you can be ready to submit your application.
+The consequences are dire, so ensure that you have all your paperwork ready before you travel to South Africa so that you can be ready to submit your application and understand your rights.
 The South African immigration law is clear that it will not tolerate any tourist or foreigner who overstays unless they can provide sufficient reason as to why they overstayed and are within their rights.
 An overstay could count against you if you are applying for permanent residency.
 A departure before your visa expires is the best solution.

 Migrate With Q Can Assist you

-Our immigration experts will conduct a free assessment with you to find out how serious your case is and if there is any chance of approval.
+Our immigration experts will conduct an assessment with you to find out how serious your case is and if there is any chance of approval.
 Once we have concluded that we can assist you then we will take you on as a client and request the necessary paperwork from you so that we provide the best service.